Improving Your Sitefinity Site on a Budget

 Ensure that you know the basics of content management.
 Sitefinity has a ton of cool features, but it is up to you to learn how to use them.
 Check out Smooth Fusion’s Sitefinity v12.2 PDF Tutorial and share it with all your content editors.

-Smooth Fusion also has a growing YouTube channel with short reference videos for common Sitefinity management tasks.
+Smooth Fusion also has a growing YouTube channel with short reference videos for common Sitefinity management tasks and for marketers looking to optimize their Sitefinity CMS, we wrote an article talking about the features of Sitefinity that help marketers.

 5. Use dynamic modules